IrshadG/Nykaa-AI-Assistant/README.md

 To get the project up and running, make sure Docker is installed on your system.

-1. Open your .env file and paste your OpenAI_API_Key
+1. Rename the .env.example to .env and set your OpenAI_API_Key.

 2. Run the following command on your terminal in the project directory: